JuliusSr/resume-creator/README.md

 ```sh
 $ npm run watch
 ```
-While watch is running a transpile command will be executed automagically every time a change is detected in the sources (on save).
+While watch is running a transpile command will be executed automagically every time a change is detected in the sources (on save) and a copy-resource will be executed every time a change is detected in the resources.